Eric Standridge is a freelance writer with an interest in history. His main focus is writing about Oklahoma.

 Tulsa, OK 74133

-The train slides slowly out of the station as the whistle bellowed out her warning call.
+The train slid slowly out of the station as the whistle bellowed out her warning call.
 As the locomotive gains momentum, the soft clicky-clack can be heard across the dining hall.

 The food is surprisingly good.
 Ollie’s Station has a rather large number of entrees that are delicious, and it is said that their pancakes are out of this world.
 All of the food is cooked the way that grandmother would have prepared it.
 The down-home cooking is some of the best in Tulsa.
 In fact, it has been claimed that Ollie’s Station has the best homemade malts in the city.